 3. Now, you can extract the .tar archive with a Zip extractor like 7Zip.

-4. You’ll see a file named ‘hidden.img‘ inside the extracted folder.
-Delete this file. samsung firmware hidden image
+4. You’ll see ‘hidden.img‘ inside the extracted folder.
+Delete this file.samsung firmware hidden image

-5. Having deleted ‘hidden.img‘, select all remaining files by using the Ctrl + A keyboard shortcut.
+5. Having deleted ‘hidden.img‘, select all remaining files using the Ctrl + A keyboard shortcut.

 6. Right-click and select the Add to archive… option.
 From the archive options in the 7Zip menu, select tar as the Archive format and click on the OK button.

-7. When your new tar file is ready, rename it and add .md5 extension at the end so that you have a .tar.md5 file.
+7. When your new tar file is ready, rename it and add .md5 extension at the end to have a .tar.md5 file.

 8. You can now flash the firmware file using Odin without getting the firmware installation failed at hidden.img error.

 If you have been getting the ‘Odin FAIL!
 LZ4 is invalid‘ error, ‘Sboot.bin.lz4 FAIL!‘ error, ‘System.img.ext4.lz4 FAIL!‘, or any other error that mentions ‘LZ4‘, you must be using an old version of Odin.
 Starting with the release of Android Pie-based One UI firmware, Samsung introduced LZ4 compression to its firmware binaries.
 This kind of file can only be uncompressed by Odin v3.13.1 and above.
-So, the solution to fix this error is to use the latest version of the Samsung Odin flash tool.
+So, the solution is to use the latest version of the Odin.

 SetupConnection..